mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

 ### Average household income after tax by neighbourhood

-The neighbourhoods in the north of Toronto like Lawrence Park South and North are the high income neighbourhoods<br>
-Also visible is that neighbourhoods closer to the lakeside have a higher average income as well as those on<br>
-the edges of the city.
-In the central part of Toronto there are neighbourhoods with lesser average income.<br>
+The neighbourhoods in the north of Toronto like Lawrence Park South and North are the high income neighbourhoods Also visible is that neighbourhoods closer to the lakeside have a higher average income as well as those on the edges of the city.
+In the central part of Toronto there are neighbourhoods with lesser average income.

-For the small businesses within the centeral neighbourhoods of Toronto this doesn't necessarily mean that there<br>
-is lesser spending power, as there are potentially more offices in the area.
-The average neighbourhood income<br>
-would not be reflected in the incomes of the people working in these areas.
+For the small businesses within the centeral neighbourhoods of Toronto this doesn't necessarily mean that there is lesser spending power, as there are potentially more offices in the area.
+The average neighbourhood income would not be reflected in the incomes of the people working in these areas.

 ### Let's have a look at a graph of the population density and after tax income by neighbourhood